I'm New

 Where do I park?

 It’s easy and convenient to park for Sunday services.
 Parking is free on Sundays at City of Birmingham parking decks and metered spaces.
-The Chester Street parking deck is located just across the street from St. James on the west side of the building.
-Street parking is available on Maple, Chester and Martin Streets - all adjacent to St. James.
+The Chester Street parking deck is located across the street from St. James on the west side of the building.
+Maple, Chester, and Martin Streets have adjacent parking.

 The handicapped entrance to St. James is located on Martin Street, the street south of the building.
-Handicapped parking is available under the overhang at the St. James Martin Street entrance and the Chester Street parking deck has handicapped spaces located next to the elevators.
+A small number of handicapped street parking spaces are available on Martin and Chester streets.
+The Chester Street parking deck has handicapped spaces located near the elevators.

 What should I expect when I arrive?